hamoid/long-hugo-doc/README.md

 * **HasChildren** bool

-Additionally there are some relevant functions available on the page:
+Additionally, there are some relevant functions available on the page:

 * **IsMenuCurrent** (menu string, menuEntry *MenuEntry ) bool
 * **HasMenuCurrent** (menu string, menuEntry *MenuEntry) bool